FrancisSullivan/Assessment-Data-Structures-Wiki/README.md

 # Data Structures Wiki
-The purpose of this app is to store and access information.
-The user can interact with the data though the graphical user interface as shown below.
+The purpose of this app is to store and access information.\n The user can interact with the data though the graphical user interface as shown below.
 Data can be modified, imported, or exported.
 <img width="510" alt="Screen Shot 2022-08-06 at 9 23 13 pm" src="https://user-images.githubusercontent.com/99381522/183250887-e4d26899-f688-4bb1-b9bb-b5668bf1982b.png">